CEsarABC/DataCentricProject/README.md

 - User can see how many recipes all users have

 ### Left to Implement
-Bringing this project to life took some time and some ideas where left on the side just because of time
+Bringing this project to life took some time and some ideas where left on the side just because of the time left to finish my course.
 - [ ] A better and more complete search section
 - [ ] giving the user option to upload their own pictures
 - [ ] adding more grahps to display more information on the database
 - [ ] more visually appealing design
 - [ ] pagination for extensive results
+- [ ] limit to the amount of results in the graph
+- [ ] code auto format for ingredients and method sections

+## Database Schema
+I decided that mongoDB was the best database I could use in my project.
+I needed flexibility and my data was not extensive enought for me to create a relational database to extract information. my collections then where divided between the document which was going to all the information about the recipe and the options which could possibly make part in the recipe.
+As choices in cuisine that was supported by having its own document whit data avaliable for the user, when creating or editing new recipes.

+the Database structure:
+- recipes database
+  - collection of recipes
+  - collection of cuisines

+The schema used for the main document:
+- 'author': name                    (used for verification)
+- 'dob': dob                        (used for verification)
+- 'recipe_name': nrecipe            (new document)
+- 'description': description        (information)
+- 'cuisine': cuisine                (information)
+- 'serves': serves                  (information)
+- 'time': ctime                     (information)
+- 'ingredients': ingredients        (information)
+- 'method': method                  (information)
+- 'views': 0                        (views count and record)
+- "images_small": "/dishes0.jpg"    (image link for card)
+- "images_large": "/dishesL0.jpg"   (image link for recipe page)
+- 'allergens': arrayValues          (array created with the selected allergens)

 ## Testing

+- mostly manual testing, all modules in the python application where developed individually and the assembled into the full application
+- Modules tested:
+- [x] reading from data base
+- [x] queries from data base
+- [x] use of flask to bring data to html documents
+- [x] inserting and modifing from database
+- [x] use of python to extract data from database
+- [x] use of python to create basic javascript documents
+- [x] passing data from database to charts

+- Tests have been made for media queries in different formats from pc to mobile
+- heroku deployemnt tested

 ## Deployment
-- Project fully deployed to Heroku  https://practical-project.herokuapp.com/
+- Project fully deployed to Heroku  https://cooking-book-cb.herokuapp.com/
-  - The project was deployed following the guidelines from the code academy materials
+  - The project was deployed following the guidelines from the code Institute materials
-  - Working in virtual environment
   - New project was created in Heroku
   - requirements.txt was created
   - Procfile was created